-Other popular tools here include Hoovers, OneSource, Factiva, BusinessWise, and Leadership Library.
-There is certainly What's In It For Me (WIIFM)?

-no shortage of resources for exceptional due diligence information to profile key individuals that are instrumental to your success.
-Most of these sites are limited to the more visible roles mainly executives-but with Google, it is very difficult for any of us to hide.
-So if the individual you are trying to meet has ever written an article, been published, or spoken at an event, chances are that his profile, background, and points of interest are going to be online.
+Other popular tools here include Hoovers, OneSource, Factiva, and Leadership Library.
+There is certainly no shortage of resources for exceptional due diligence information to profile key individuals who are instrumental to your success.
+Most of these sites are limited to the more visible roles-mainly executives-but with Google, it is difficult for any of us to hide.
+So if the individual you are trying to meet has ever written an article, been published, or spoken at an event, chances are that his or her profile, background, and points of interest are going to be online.
 I have also found McKinsey Quarterly, Booz Allen's strategy + business, and CEOExpress.com to be invaluable tools.